adityabhattad2021/web-RTC-video-app/README.md

-# WebRTC-Based WebRTC-Based Video Chat Application
+# WebRTC-Based Video Chat Application

 ## Overview
 This application is a web-based video chat platform utilizing WebRTC for real-time communication.
 It allows users to join chat rooms, stream their audio and video, and interact with other participants in the room.